robotology/robotology-superbuild/README.md

 To configure the Xsens MVN SDK please follow the steps for Xsens MVN SDK mentioned in [here](https://github.com/robotology/human-dynamics-estimation/wiki/Set-up-Machine-for-running-HDE#xsens-only-for-windows).

 ## Shoes
-Support for this dependency is enabled by the `ROBOTOLOGY_ENABLE_HUMAN_DYNAMICS` CMake option.
+Support for `ROBOTOLOGY_ESDCAN_OPTION` option (shoes force/torque sensors) is only enabled when the `ROBOTOLOGY_ENABLE_HUMAN_DYNAMICS` CMake option is set to ON.

+**Warning: at the moment the ESD USB CAN only supports Windows, so this option is only supported on Windows.
+For Linux OS enable the `socketCan` option in [`ICUB`](https://github.com/robotology/icub-main) (not tested).
+This option does not support in macOS.**

 ### System Dependencies
 To get the information from FTShoes/FTSkShoes, check and install the ESD USB CAN driver, please follow the steps for USB-CAN2 driver mentioned in [here](https://github.com/robotology/human-dynamics-estimation/wiki/Set-up-Machine-for-running-HDE#usb-can-2).